Moe-hacker/ruri/FAQ.md

+# About container environment:
+For safety, ruri container is like default docker container, it will mask some directory in /sys and /proc, drop unneed capabilities, and you are not able to run command like mknod or mount by default.
 # About config:
 Since v3.0, ruri can use [k2v](https://github.com/Moe-hacker/libk2v), a new simple config format, to store the config of a container.
 # About rurienv: